Mabel Gillespie

-Mabel Edna Gillespie (October 13, 1894 – November 24, 1982) was a farmer, teacher, journalist, and politician in Nebraska.
+Mabel Gillespie (October 13, 1894 – November 24, 1982) was a farmer, teacher, journalist, and politician in Nebraska.
 In 1925, she was the first woman to be elected as a Nebraska state legislator when she served the first of her six terms.
 She was the first female reporter in Nebraska to work the general news beat, working for the Omaha Bee from 1916 to 1919.
 She had three failed campaigns for congress and served on the platform committee at the Democratic National Convention in 1940.

 Life

-Mabel Gillespie was born October 13, 1894 in Ord, Nebraska to Hjalmar and Catheryn (Jensen) Gudmundsen, both born in Denmark.
+Mabel Gillespie was born on October 13, 1894, in Ord, Nebraska, to Hjalmar and Catheryn (Jensen) Gudmundsen, both born in Denmark.
 Hjalmar was born at Nysted, Denmark and served in the US Army on the frontier during the Indian Wars and was captain of Company I, Nebraska Volunteer Cavalry in the Spanish–American War.
-In Nebraska he worked as a very successful lawyer in Valley County, Nebraska and before that a judge in the eleventh judicial district of Nebraska for 21 years.
+In Nebraska he worked as a very successful lawyer in Valley County and before that a judge in the eleventh judicial district of Nebraska for 21 years.
 Unlike his daughter, he was a Republican.
 His ancestors were Icelandic and Danish and both of his grandfathers were orators and statesmen.
 Mabel had three brothers and four sisters.

-Mabel Cillespie attended school at Ord and Superior, graduating from high school at Superior.
+Mabel Gillespie attended school at Ord and Superior, graduating from high school at Superior.
 She graduated also from the Kearney State Teachers' College in 1915, where she was also an assistant instructor in psychology and in the English department.
 She also taught briefly in Lexington and at Gretna High School.
 She studied law at the Omaha Law School. and at Creighton University while living in Omaha in the 1910s.

-She was married to William C. Gillespie at Omaha, on January 22, 1919 while she was living in Omaha and the pair moved to his parents farm where she lived during her career in the state legislature.
+She was married to William C. Gillespie at Omaha, on January 22, 1919, while she was living in Omaha and the pair moved to his parents farm where she lived during her career in the state legislature.
 The farm was very traditional and had no electricity as late as 1928.

-After her first husband died, she married John A Arehart on February 20, 1958 and moved to his home in Lowell, Michigan.
+After her first husband died, she married John A Arehart on February 20, 1958, and moved to his home in Lowell, Michigan.
 John died in 1967, and she moved back to Omaha.
 Mabel Gillespie died in Omaha in November 1982.